kwanlowe/kubespray-bootstrap/README.md

 This is a set of files to bootstrap Kubespray, which in turn is a tool to bootstrap Kubernetes.

 This creates a local installation of python, ansible and terraform in order to bootstrap a Google Compute Platform Kubernetes installation.
+The process first sets up the local workstation, builds a jumpoff and worker nodes in the cloud, downloads the kubespray repository and does some initial configuration.
+Once this process is done, you should be able to kick off the kubespray installation itself.
+Yes, this is a bootstrap to a bootstrap.

+There are other ways to do this, such as running a kubespray container, but this repo is intended to demonstrate the setup.

 ## Setup

+* Preqrequisites

+  * Google Cloud Project, with credentials downloaded
+  * Linux environment (tested on Linux Mint, CentOS, WSL)

-Quickstart should be:
+* Quickstart should be:

     git clone https://github.com/kwanlowe/kubespray-bootstrap-test.git
     cd kubespray-bootstrap
     make setup
 	source setup.env

-Once setup, initialize the Terraform environment and apply.
-This example is in GCP and creates a free-tier resource.

-    cd tf/gcp
-    terraform init
+* Once you source the setup file, run a couple quick checks to make sure everything is in order:

+    which gcloud
+	which ansible
-    terraform apply
+	which terraform

-Return to the checkov base directory to run the scan.

-    cd ../../
-    checkov -d tf/gcp

-To integrate bridgecrew visualization, go to bridgecrew.cloud then the API integrations and copy the key.
-IN PROGRESS

-## GCP

-Download the credentials then export the variable to point to the JSON file.
+  Output should show the local installation versus either the system installation (or 'command not found'.

+* Next, enable your GCP credential:

+    export GOOGLE_APPLICATION_CREDENTIALS=~< PATH to Creds file >

+E.g.:

-    export GOOGLE_APPLICATION_CREDENTIALS=~/.ssh/kubespray-rccl-6c31ddf6cafa.json
+    export GOOGLE_APPLICATION_CREDENTIALS=~~/.ssh/kubespray-project-12345.json

+Test your credentials with:

+    gcloud projects list

+You should see a list of projects associated with that ID.
+NOTE: This depends on you have configured the particular IAM permissions associated with the credentials.
+If you are prompted to authenticate further, you may need to run ```gcloud auth login``` to prime the credentials.

+* If all looks good, you can now initialize the Terraform playbook:

+    make terraform-init-workers

+This sets up Terraform by downloading plugins and other housekeeping.

+NOTE: Before building, check out the tf/workers/main.tf file to see what is being built.
+Unfortunately, the installation cannot use GCP free tier resources because of memory requirements.
+At current pricing, this will cost about $50/month for the resources.

+* Now, build out the infrastructure with:

+    make deploy-gcp-kubespray

+  Review the changes this will make and enter 'yes' at the prompt.